Alexander Rehding: Media aesthetics

-Nineteenth- and Twentieth-Century Music History
+Nineteenth- and twentieth-century music history

 Rehding has published numerous articles on nineteenth- and twentieth-century music, on such composers as Ludwig van Beethoven, Richard Wagner, Franz Liszt, Igor Stravinsky and Arnold Schoenberg.
-His monograph Music and Monumentality was the first book-length exploration of this concept, exploring the imaginary connection between “big” sounds and ambitions of greatness in the music of nineteenth-century Germany.
-In a six vignettes, it approaches the “monumental” works of the German symphonic tradition between Beethoven and Bruckner, lodged between the aesthetics of the sublime and a nationally framed memory culture.
+His monograph Music and Monumentality was the first book-length exploration of this concept, exploring the imaginary connection between "big" sounds and ambitions of greatness in the music of nineteenth-century Germany.
+In a six vignettes, it approaches the "monumental" works of the German symphonic tradition between Beethoven and Bruckner, lodged between the aesthetics of the sublime and a nationally framed memory culture.
 The book has also been influential on the new field of arrangement studies.

-He is series editor (with David Irving) of the multi-volume Cultural History of Music for Bloomsbury.
+He is series editor (with David R. M. Irving) of the multi-volume Cultural History of Western Music for Bloomsbury (2022).

 Ecomusicology

-Rehding may have inadvertently coined the term “Ecomusicology” when he used this title for a review article published in 2002.
+Rehding may have inadvertently coined the term "Ecomusicology" when he used this title for a review article published in 2002.
 Explorations of the concept of nature have been an important part of his work in the history of music theory.
-His more recent contributions to this field have focused increasingly on contemporary ecological concerns (apocalyptic thinking, Anthropocene, the "Long Now”).
+His more recent contributions to this field have focused increasingly on contemporary ecological concerns (apocalyptic thinking, Anthropocene, the "Long Now").
 Rehding argues that music, with its flexible temporalities, has an important role to play in fostering thinking about the distant future, corresponding to one major strand of contemporary ecological thought.
 His contributions on long timespans and extreme slowness fall under the wider field of chronocriticism.

+Instruments of Music Theory

+His interest in sound media and the history of theory come together in his work on "instruments of music theory."
+Building on Critical Organology, this concept picks up on the double meaning of "instrument" in scientific and musical frameworks and examines how musical instruments (e.g. monochord, piano, shi'er lü) are employed within music theory, to produce sounds that simultaneously generate knowledge about music.